On the convergence of the Born series for Coulomb potentials: Definition of the Born series

 the individual terms in \cref{eq:Born_series} make sense.
 For this purpose, we use the ``sc-b'' Sobolev spaces

 which by abuse of notation we abbreviate to $H_{\mathrm{sc-b}}^{m,\mathsf{s},\ell}(X).$ The space locally agrees with the sc-Sobolev space $H^{m,\mathsf{s}}_{\mathrm{sc}}$ \cite{Me94} at large $r$ and a b-Sobolev space \cite{Me93} at small $r$.
-Thus, \begin{itemize} \item near $\partial X$, it is a generalization to non-Euclidean $X$ of ordinary weighted Sobolev spaces $\langle r \rangle^{-\mathsf{s}} H^m(\bbR^n)$; \item at the various marked points, it is a b-Sobolev space, measuring finite order conormal regularity with respect to the point in question, with a (local near $0$) weight $r^\ell$ relative to $L^2$, where $r$ is the distance to a marked point. \end{itemize} Thus $\mathsf{s}$ measures the decay as $r\to\infty$ and $\ell$ is the decay as $r\to 0$ (i.e., at marked points).
+Thus, \begin{itemize} \item near $\partial X$, it is a generalization to non-Euclidean $X$ of ordinary weighted Sobolev spaces $\langle r \rangle^{-\mathsf{s}} H^m(\bbR^n)$; \item at the various marked points, it is a b-Sobolev space, measuring finite order conormal regularity with respect to the point in question, with a (local near $0$) weight $r^\ell$ relative to $L^2$.
+Here $r$ is the distance to a marked point. \end{itemize} Thus $\mathsf{s}$ measures the decay as $r\to\infty$ and $\ell$ is the decay as $r\to 0$ (i.e., at marked points).
 As usual, $m$ is the number of derivatives controlled.
-By ``derivatives,'' what is meant is a vector field $V$ which is a sc-vector field near $\partial X$ and a b-vector field near the marked points.
+By ``derivatives,'' what is meant is a vector field

+i.e.\ is what Melrose calls in \cite{Me94} a sc-vector field near $\partial X$ and a b-vector field near the marked points.
+An sc-vector field is just a b-vector field with one extra order of decay; in the Euclidean case, the constant-coefficient vector fields are sc-.
 For $u$ to lie in $H_{\mathrm{sc-b}}^{m,\mathsf{s},\ell}$ means that